 The only way to know for sure whether your cat has a fever is to take its temperature.
 The whole process should only take a few minutes, provided the cat isn't resisting you.
-Your cat's normal temperature is between 100.4 and 102.5 Fahrenheit.
+The normal temperature for most cats is between 100.4 and 102.5 degrees Fahrenheit.
 Higher temperatures may require a visit to the veterinarian, depending on other symptoms.

 Watch your cat for certain behaviors that can accompany a fever.
 These allow the cat to conserve energy so more can go into fighting the disease that provoked the fever.
 Fevers fight disease by stimulating the immune system and slowing growth of bacteria and viruses.
 Although fevers can sometimes be helpful in fighting illness, a fever higher than 106 degrees Fahrenheit can cause organ damage.
 Contact your vet as soon as possible if your cat has a high fever.

 Watch out for these telltale signs of a fever:

 You can either take your cat's temperature rectally, or via its ear, but rectal temperatures are more accurate.
 If you're trying to determine just how high the cat's temperature is, use a rectal thermometer.
 Digital thermometers give a reading much faster and make the process shorter.
 Make sure you keep the thermometer separate so that it's only used on the cat.